jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

     }
 }
 ```
 There is lot of stuff going on.
 It is not just simple implementing error.
 Still, if you look closely, implementing new errors is just 3 lines of code per error.
-It is shorter than implementing everything by hand.
+It is shorter than implementing everything with only stardard library.
 But can we do better?

 There is a new crate, called `failure`.
 Without much theory, let's see an example: